 'And, after all, it isn't the first time…' Vicki added.
 Her tone was caring and consoling.

 Although my mind was still in turmoil, the meaning of her final sentence was the killing blow, the fatal dagger strike to my heart.
 My uncertainty was elbowed out of the way by my anger.
 'Wait… what?'
 I said.
 'It isn't the first time?
 What the fuck do you mean, it isn't the first time?'

-The colour drained from Vicki's face, her mouth opened and closed like a feeding goldfish, and with no more sound.
+Vicki's mouth opened and closed like a feeding goldfish, and with no more sound.
 I watched as she tried to decide what to say next.

 'The truth, Vicki,' I ordered sharply.

 I shook my head in despair.
-I was trying to forget, but her words forced the events of previous evening back into my mind.
+I was trying to forget, and I'd been succeeding, but her words forced the events of previous evening back into my mind.

 I'd caught the tram from Meadowhall and lugged my holdall and rucksack up the hill to Simon's house.
 I could have phoned and asked him to collect me, but I hadn't.
 I'd wanted to surprise him.

 And I'd surprised him all right.
 He was on the sofa in his living room, trousers around his ankles, and she was underneath him.
 At first, I was incapable of registering what I was seeing.
 Embarrassed, I'd even said, 'Oops, sorry,' before my shocked brain realised exactly what I was witnessing.
 The girl had been embarrassed, too.
 She couldn't look at me.